Certora/Documentation/docs/cvl/methods.md

 To determine whether a function call is replaced by an approximation, the Prover considers the context in which the function is called in addition to the application policy for its signature.
-If present, the application policy must be either `ALL` or `UNRESOLVED`; the default policy is `ALL` with the exception of `DISPATCHER` summaries, which have a default of `UNRESOLVED`.
+If present, the application policy must be either `ALL`, `UNRESOLVED`, or `DELETE`; the default policy is `ALL` with the exception of `DISPATCHER` summaries, which have a default of `UNRESOLVED`.

+A `DELETE` summary is similar to an `ALL` summary, except that the `DELETE` summary removes the method from the {term}`scene` entirely.
+The method cannot be called from CVL, and {term}`parametric rule`s will not be instantiated on the deleted method.
+This can drastically improve performance if the deleted method is complex.

 The decision to replace a call by an approximation is made as follows:

  * If the function is called from CVL rather than from contract code then it is never replaced by a summary.